Badghyz and Karabil semi-desert

 The Badghyz and Karabil semi-desert ecoregion (WWF ID: PA1306) covers the hills north of the central mountain ranges of Afghanistan, southeast Turkmenistan, and portions of Uzbekistan and Tajikistan.
 The landscape has been described as "savannah-like" and reminiscent of Africa, with desert sedges (Carex) and stands of wild pistachio trees (Pistacia vera).
 The area supports high biodiversity and a number of rare and endemic species, such as the endangered Turkmenian kulan (Equus hemionus kulan).

 Location and description

-The hilly ecoregion is situated between the large sandy Karakum desert to the north, the Koyentag ('Impassable') Mountains to the east, the Parapamiz Mountains of the Hindu Kush in Afghanistan to the south, and Kopet Dag Mountains of Turkmenistan and Iran to the southwest.
+The hilly ecoregion is situated between the large sandy Karakum Desert to the north, the Koyentag ('Impassable') Mountains to the east, the Parapamiz Mountains of the Hindu Kush in Afghanistan to the south, and Kopet Dag Mountains of Turkmenistan and Iran to the southwest.
 Throughout the region are large depressions of dried salt pans, supporting salt-tolerant plants.

 Climate

-The climate of the ecoregion is Hot-summer Mediterranean climate (Köppen climate classification Csa).
+The climate of the ecoregion is predominantly cold semi-arid (Köppen climate classification BSk) with smaller areas of Hot-summer Mediterranean (Csa) and hot desert (BWh).
 This climate is characterized hot, sometimes very hot, dry summers and mild, wet winters.
 The hottest month averages over 22 C, and the coldest 0-18 C. Precipitation in the Badhyz Nature Reserve varies from 130 mm/year to 430 mm/year.
 Winds are often strong, typically from the North and Northwest.